A Non-Metric Approach to Space, Time and Gravitation: Prologue

-In standard cosmology the Hubble law applies only to a particular set of observers associated with the smeared-out motion of the galaxies.
+In standard cosmology, the Hubble law applies only to a particular set of observers associated with the smeared-out motion of the galaxies (i.e., said observers are at rest with respect to the ``cosmic rest frame'').
 This suggests that a hypothetical local version of the Hubble law should also be associated with a privileged class of observers.
 At least parts of the interrelationship between nearby privileged observers should consist of an ``expansion".
-For reasons explained in the thesis this kind of expansion is called ``non-kinematical".
-Furthermore one may guess that the Hubble parameter should depend on curvature scalars calculated from the 3-dimensional space defined by the privileged observers taken at constant values of some privileged time coordinate.
-This privileged time coordinate then acts as a global notion of ``simultaneity'' and should be a basic element of the space-time geometry.
+For reasons explained in the thesis, this kind of expansion is called ``non-kinematical".
+Furthermore, to define the local version of the Hubble law, there must exist a ``preferred'' foliation of space-time into space and time.
+That is, the one-parameter family of 3-dimensional spatial hypersurfaces defined by the privileged observers, taken at constant values of some privileged time coordinate, should play the role as a privileged notion of ``space''.
+This means that said privileged time coordinate then acts as a (unique) global notion of ``simultaneity'' and it should be a basic element of the alternative space-time framework.